All Episodes

 I didn't see it.

-Somebody told me somebody is is conducting an investigation for that one person that sets the gas price.
+Somebody told me somebody is conducting an investigation for that one person that sets the gas price.

-It has to be, there has to be somebody out there setting the gas price.
+There has to be somebody out there setting the gas price.

 Now, clearly, folks, we have a Rodney King moment here.